 The October-November edition is now online!

 This edition we're featuring another group of unknown talent through our Undiscovered Artists program.
-The music ranges from classical/flamenco to neo-classical metal, and from grungy blues to jazz/fusion.
-These artists offer continuing evidence that the independent music community is alive and well, and brings the total number of artists we've profiled over the 410 mark!
+The music ranges from jazz fusion to bluesy rock, and from new age to modern shred.
+These artists offer continuing evidence that the independent music community is alive and well, and brings the total number of artists we've profiled over the 520 mark!

 With the blend of the world's best Independent Artists along with our Distributed Artists Series, Guitar Nine aims to provide one-stop shopping for instrumental guitar enthusiasts.

 Check out the Latest Additions/Releases and Listening Room at: